projectatomic/atomic-enterprise-training/eap-beta3.md

 For example:

     *.cloudapps.example.com.
 300 IN  A 192.168.133.2

+In almost all cases, when referencing VMs you must use hostnames and the hostnames that you use must match the output of `hostname -f` on each of your nodes.
+By extension, you must at least have all hostname/ip mappings in /etc/hosts files or forward DNS should work.

 It is possible to use dnsmasq inside of your beta environment to handle these duties.
 See the [appendix on dnsmasq](#appendix---dnsmasq-setup) if you can't